xqyww123/bridge.cr/README.md

 Bridge
 ===

-A general purposed, cross-protocol and cross-serialization RPC framework, designed for easiness, simpleness and perfromance.
+A general purposed, cross-protocol and cross-serialization RPC framework, designed for easiness, simpleness and performance.

 ## Installation